-In short, the goal of a coach is not to tell client what to do, but instead encourage them to create excellent solutions for tackling roadblocks.
+In short, the goal of a coach is not to tell clients what to do but instead encourage them to create excellent solutions for tackling roadblocks.
 So, to ensure that the above coaching tools are as useful as possible, accountability and reflection should be heartily encouraged for all parties!

 To wrap things up…